baxpr/freesurfer732/README.md

-# freesurfer732
+# fs-lean

-Docker container for Freesurfer 7.3.2
+Docker container for Freesurfer, with MCR installed.
+Version specified in Dockerfile.